mathetian/EventServer/README.md

-SealedServer
+EventServer
 ======

-SealedServer is A light-weight network programming framework, and supports time and I/O events.
+EventServer is A light-weight network programming framework, and supports time and I/O events.
 I will also provide support for signal event `in near future`.
 I have used this framework to build the [CComet](https://github.com/mathetian/CComet).

 ## Features
 1. Native support multiple-threading Selector